-I also go back to the teddy bear stall and adopt the bear that I saw before.
+Change of mind – I walk back to the Teddy Bear stall that I saw before.
 I now have a new friend – Eliza.
-Enough spending I wait on the outskirts of the markets for the other three.
+Enough spending, I wait on the outskirts of the markets for the other three.
 Jan turns up with just a small bag of goodies and then the other two arrive with larger bags of goodies.

 We decide to walk around to Battery Point – it is not that far and the area does have some old world houses.
 Battery Point is named after the battery of guns which were established on the point in 1818 as part of the Hobart coastal defences.
 The battery no longer exists.

 The area is generally known as one of the city’s more prestigious suburbs, with many large and extravagant homes and apartment blocks.
 It adjoins the waterfront Salamanca area as well as the nearby prestigious suburb of Sandy Bay.
 There are a large number of historic houses dating from the first European settlement of ‘Hobart Town’.